Electricity is one of the most significant barriers in revamping or settling into your garage.

-At the end of the day, you have quite a bit of freedom deciding where to place outlets in your garage.
+At the end of the day, you have quite a bit of freedom in deciding the height of receptacles in your garage.

-How Much Does It Cost to Install Outlets in a Garage?
+How Much Does It Cost to Install Garage Outlets?

-The cost to install an additional outlet in your garage can vary, but it is usually anywhere from under $100 to over $1,000.
-The average cost is $350.
+The cost to install an additional outlet in your garage can vary.
+Still, it is usually anywhere from under $100 to over $1,000.
+The average price is $350.

-This will depend on what location and voltage outlets you plan to install, the existing circuits, and, frankly, how much an electrician will charge you.
+This will depend on the location and voltage garage outlets you plan to install, the existing circuits, and how much an electrician will charge you.

-Starting off, a standard outlet can cost you anywhere from $10 to $25 at most online retailers.
+Starting off, at most online retailers, a standard outlet can cost you anywhere from $10 to $25.
 The outlet itself is really the cheapest part of this whole transaction.

 From there, you need to account for the cost of ground wire.
-This will range from $2 to $5 per foot, depending on what wiring you need.
+Depending on your desired wiring, this ranges from $2 to $5 per foot.
 The further away from the circuits you place your new outlet, the more the wiring will cost you.

-If the existing circuits have enough power to account for another outlet, you will be saving a lot of money.
+If the existing circuits have enough power to account for another outlet, you will save a lot of money.
 In many cases, unfortunately, this is not the case.
 The cost of running a new circuit off the electric panels will vary depending on what voltage you’re demanding.